Filaments of crime: Informing policing via thresholded ridge estimation: Data and methods

-Since we want to provide the research community and practitioners with an easy-to-handle implementation that includes all modifications and extensions described in Section~\ref{sec:modifications}, as well as to enable the reproduction of our work, we introduce a pure-Python software tool for \textit{density ridge estimation describing geospatial evidence} (DREDGE), written for Python 3.
-The tool itself is available on, and can be installed via, the Python Package Index (PyPI).\footnote{\url{https://pypi.org/}}
+We introduce a pure-Python software tool for \textit{density ridge estimation describing geospatial evidence} (DREDGE), written for Python 3.
+The tool itself is available on, and can be installed via, the Python Package Index (PyPI).\footnote{\url{https://pypi.org/}} We also provide the complete code for DREDGE in a public repository\footnote{\url{https://github.com/moews/dredge}}, accompanied by documentation, a quickstart tutorial, and a use case featuring example code.

-One of the primary aims in developing a user-friendly tool is to combine customizability with minimal requirements, allowing for the automated use of default parameters and adaptive code behavior while enabling users to fine-tune in accordance with their needs.
-For this reason, the only mandatory input of DREDGE is an array of coordinates, with one row per data point and latitudes and longitudes in the first and second column, respectively.
-Since larger datasets lead to smaller bandwidths via the automatic bandwidth calculation described in Section~\ref{sec:modifications}, we recommend a set of coordinates numbering between 1,000 and 10,000 samples.
-In case of larger sample sizes, we advise users to manually set a bandwidth, as explained below.
-In addition to the input of coordinates, four further parameters can be manually set by the user.

-The first optional parameter concerns the number of neighbors used to calculate an optimal bandwidth as described in Eq.~\ref{eq:bandwidth}, which has to be an integer value larger than zero.
-Smaller values for this parameters result in smaller bandwidths, leading to a more fine-grained map of ridge estimates.
-The second optional parameter enables users to set the bandwidth directly, with the requirement that the value is a positive real number.
-Providing this parameter disables the automatic calculation of an optimal bandwidth, forcing the code to use the given value.
-The third optional parameter is the convergence threshold that controls the termination behavior of the algorithm, with the same requirement of a positive real number.
-The lower this parameter is set, the stricter the assessment of convergence to smooth filaments becomes, at the cost of an increased runtime.

-Lastly, the fourth optional parameter is disabled by default and can be set to any real number from the interval $[0, 100]$, indicating the desired percentage to cut the outputted density ridge estimate points to a subset as described in Eq.~\ref{eq:percentage}.
-If, for example, a value of $10.0$ is provided, only ridge estimates above the $90^\mathrm{th}$ percentile of the dataset's approximated probability density function are returned.
-For a better overview, required and optional input parameters for DREDGE are listed in Tab.~\ref{tab:parameters}, with optional parameters indicated by an asterisk.
-All user-provided inputs are checked for compliance with format and data type requirements when calling the tool's primary function, offering custom error messages in case of an incompatibility for one or more input parameters.

-Software tools geared toward both research and their use by practitioners benefit from being well-documented and freely available, allowing users to easily understand and, if necessary, adapt the source code to their needs.
-Therefore, the complete code for DREDGE is available as open-source software in a public repository\footnote{\url{https://github.com/moews/dredge}}, accompanied by a quickstart tutorial and a use case featuring example code in the form of a downloadable notebook.